 The Minister’s Seniors Service Awards recognize individuals, businesses and nonprofit organizations who support seniors, lead the way for improved services and contribute to strong communities.

-Nominations were accepted for individuals, businesses, and non-profit organizations who support seniors through their extraordinary volunteerism, philanthropy, innovation, or outstanding service.
+Nominations are open for individuals, businesses, and nonprofit organizations who support seniors through their extraordinary volunteerism, philanthropy, innovation, or outstanding service.

-An individual Albertan or couple, of any age, who provides volunteer service, demonstrates philanthropy, or outstanding service to seniors in Alberta.
+An individual or couple, of any age, who provides volunteer service, demonstrates philanthropy, or outstanding service to seniors.

 An Alberta business or corporation that exhibits excellence in innovation or philanthropy in support of Alberta’s seniors.

 An Alberta non-profit organization that exhibits excellence in innovation or outstanding service to Alberta’s seniors.

 An individual, group, or organization that promotes healthy aging through innovative programs or services supporting seniors’ education, employment, food security, income, housing, social inclusion, and access to affordable health services.

 The Special Service Award highlights a different area of particular importance each year.

 An individual or couple 65 years or older and has:

 - been volunteering in their community for 20 or more years;